liquid-geometry/sample-code/README.md

 # sample-code
-See how the area calculation works
+See how the area calculation works!